 Recently, news reports have shown how many car accidents happen when police or other vehicles are helping others, such as the two people injured when a car crashed into a fire truck.

-If you or someone you love gets hurt in an auto accident in Houston, contact the auto accident attorneys in Houston at Baumgartner Law Firm for help to get you the compensation you deserve for your case!
+Contact the auto accident attorneys in Houston at Baumgartner Law Firm for help to get you the compensation you deserve for your case!

 Baumgartner Law Firm